 Seek departmental advising for guidance on credit from study abroad courses toward your major/minor.
 Before visiting your major/minor adviser(s), review our Academics overview which details course credit and academic planning, then review our Major Advising pages.

-Visit the Berkeley Study Abroad office during Peer Advising hours to speak with a study abroad returnee and receive general guidance on selecting and applying for a study abroad program.
-Browse the Stories section for Berkeley Study Abroad Ambassador profiles, and reach out to your BSA adviser to connect with alumni from your specific country and program of interest.
+Speak with study abroad returnees and Peer Advisers to receive general guidance on selecting and applying for a study abroad program.
+Browse the Stories section for Berkeley Study Abroad Ambassador profiles, and reach out to your Berkeley Study Abroad adviser to connect with alumni from your specific country and program of interest.

-Professional study abroad advisers are available on a drop-in basis in 160 Stephens Hall.
+Professional study abroad advisers are available to assist you during Advising Hours.
 We offer general advising for students who have not yet selected a program.
-Staff members specializing in country and program are also available to answer your program specific questions during specified hours.
+Advisers specializing in countries and programs are also available to answer your program specific questions via email or during specified hours.
 For most programs, you are not required to meet with an adviser prior to application, but it is highly recommended.

 Study abroad is more affordable than you think!
 You can absolutely plan a great study abroad experience that fits your financial needs.
 Our Finances section will introduce you to costs and budgets, identifying funding through scholarships, and applying financial aid to study abroad participation.

-Berkeley Study Abroad application deadlines are listed in the Explore search results.
+Berkeley Study Abroad application open dates, deadlines, and instructions are listed in the Explore page search results.
 That is also where you will find links to each application.
+Applications are typically due several months before departure.

-Some programs accept applications during a rolling application period that has a beginning and end date, and applications are considered in the order they are submitted.
+Some programs accept applications on a first-come, first-served basis and applications are reviewed in the order they are submitted.
 Other programs have only a final deadline and all applications submitted by the deadline are given equal consideration for acceptance.
 Many programs can accommodate all qualified applicants.

-You will need a valid passport, which does not expire for 6 months (18 months for Russia) after the end date of the study abroad program, either at the time of application or very shortly after acceptance to the program.
+You will need a valid passport, which does not expire for 6 months (12 months for Chile and 18 months for Russia) after the end date of the study abroad program, either at the time of application or very shortly after acceptance to the program.
 The requirement for your program will be noted on the application.
 Apply for your passport or passport renewal now to avoid paying expedited fees closer to the application deadline.